 In this video interview with Pharma Commerce Editor Nicholas Saraceno, Jenni Zilka, SVP, community & specialty pharmacy and president, Good Neighbor Pharmacy, clarifies the meaning behind pharmacy deserts, along with reasons for their increase in prominence.

-In a video interview with Pharma Commerce, Jenni Zilka, SVP, community & specialty pharmacy and president, Good Neighbor Pharmacy, noted that pharmacy deserts are communities without access to pharmacies, hindering residents' ability to fill prescriptions and access healthcare services.
+In the full video interview with Pharma Commerce, Jenni Zilka, SVP, community & specialty pharmacy and president, Good Neighbor Pharmacy, noted that pharmacy deserts are communities without access to pharmacies, hindering residents' ability to fill prescriptions and access healthcare services.
 These areas are often also healthcare deserts.
 Definitions vary by location: urban areas lack pharmacies within a mile, suburban areas within two miles, and rural areas within ten miles.
 Approximately 35 million people live in pharmacy deserts, making this issue pressing.
 Factors contributing to their rise include reimbursement pressures, decreased foot traffic post-COVID, and the inability of pharmacies to bill for services beyond prescription filling.
 Independent pharmacies, often serving underserved communities with a majority of government-paid patients, are particularly affected.
+Zilka also alluded to legislation that is helping to improve patient access.

 PC: What exactly are pharmacy deserts, and why have they become so prominent?